lenchvolodymyr/plugins/README.md

 ![](img/0e1d2e7b47d67df59c5366b1c8b16358.png)

 Each **\*.json** file represents an array with objects.
 Each object has configurations for a particular tab.
-Tab name is defined in modeName property.
+Tab name is defined in lowerTab property.
 All properties are defined as array and have the same structure across all PP configurations.
 Here’s an example of details tab with one property **comments:**